Here is a subscribe button, it helps keep you up to date with my ramblings, click it, go on I dare you! ๐

 Good day Red Cabbage Heads,

-I hadn’t a clue what I was doing back then.
-I started off with 0 subscribers, no followings to transfer over from other sites, and the first were all immediate family, who count but also sort of don’t.
+My very first post happened a whole 2 years ago.
+I hadnโt a clue what I was doing back then.
+I started off with 0 subscribers, no followings to transfer over from other sites, and the first were all immediate family, who count but also sort of donโt.
 This was it, just me in the raw.
-And now I have 160 ish - not a huge number but good enough for me.
+And now I have 475 ish.
 Woot woot, go me!

-I shared photos of my year, you’ve been with me through the ups and many downs of my Autism diagnosis, you’ve read poems and couple of short stories, you’ve watched my words disappear and then me take up knitting tiny creatures as some form of creative outlet, you’ve seen my search for a wheelchair that can give me part of my life part, you’ve read about my chronic illness too.
+Before I split my page and made The Shadow Mirror, I shared photos of my year, you were with me through the ups and many downs of my Autism diagnosis, you read poems and couple of short stories, you watched my words disappear and then me take up knitting tiny creatures as some form of creative outlet, you saw my search for a wheelchair that can give me part of my life part, you read about my chronic illness too.
 As well as a few erroneous other posts on things I just wanted to talk about.
 Some people have stayed, some have left.
 We have covered a lot this year.
 I hope to continue to entertain, enrage, engage, and enthuse.
-(Took me ages to come up with 4 ‘e’ words, I hope you appreciate them.)
+(Took me ages to come up with 4 โeโ words, I hope you appreciate them.)
+Now this Substack is almost purely about knitting and photos; the home of The Knitted Ones.
+The world changes.

-So in the words of the stone above, hopefully this ‘blog’ will continue amuse me and entertain you.
-Here is to the year to come.
+So in the words of the stone above, hopefully this โblogโ will continue amuse me and entertain you.
+Here is to the next year to come.

 Onto the probably boring but very necessary thanks.
 I am very grateful to many people -